 Remembering Pearl Harbor and a Dawn of a Thousand Nights

 Few days capture the shock and horror of war as much as Pearl Harbor Day.
-Seventy-eight years ago, on December 7, 1941, Japan’s surprise attack on Hawaii cost 2,403 American lives and left over 1,700 more injured.
+On December 7, 1941, Japan’s surprise attack on Hawaii cost 2,403 American lives and left over 1,700 more injured.
 My friend, Earl Williams, shared his story of that day with me and inspired a scene in my book A Dawn of a Thousand Nights.
 I will forever be grateful for his friendship, his story, and his service to our country.
 He, along with many, many others, bravely answered the call to defend our country in World War II.
-Their stories have both haunted and compelled me to write novels to portray the courage and tremendous valor shown by so many during that time.
+Their stories have both haunted and compelled me to write novels to portray the courage and tremendous valor shown by so many during that time and help others in remembering Pearl Harbor.
 I will hold them in my heart always and will be forever thankful for their sacrifices.

 Here is the story from Earl, in his own words.
 A story I’ll always remember.